Sarkaru Vaari Paata: Filming

 In September 2020, Parasuram and his team went to United States, for a location scouting, in order to shoot the film.
 A formal launch event was held in Hyderabad on 21 November 2020, with the film's shooting might commence from 1 January 2021, and would primarily shot in the United States, Hyderabad and Dubai.
 However, principal shooting began on 25 January 2021 at Dubai.

 The first filming schedule took place for four weeks at Mleiha (Sharjah), and was completed on 21 February 2021.
 The second schedule of the film commenced on 13 April 2021 in Hyderabad where two crucial scenes were planned to be shot.
 But, on 20 April, it was reported that the film's shooting being stalled after six crew members were tested positive for COVID-19.
 Shooting further delayed after night curfew and several restrictions being announced in Andhra Pradesh and Telangana, to control the rise in COVID-19 cases.
 The filming resumed in July 2021 in Hyderabad, where scenes featuring Babu and Suresh were shot for a month-long schedule.
 On 14 August 2021, the film's team headed to Goa for a primary schedule which consisted fight scenes choreographed by Ram Lakshman duo.
 In October 2021, a schedule took place in Spain and was wrapped up by the first week of November.
+Major portions of the film were shot indoors in massive sets designed by the art director A.S.
+Prakash.

 Shoot of the film was halted as Babu underwent a knee surgery.
 A schedule was planned in January 2022 but was delayed as Babu tested positive for COVID-19.
 Final schedule of the film began in March 2022, at the Aluminum factory in Hyderabad.
 Action sequences in the climax featuring Babu were shot in this schedule.
 The shoot was completed in late April 2022.